CodeNova00/ai-discovery-digest-c9542cc8/README.md

 Stay ahead of the curve in the ever-evolving world of Artificial Intelligence with **AI-gen** — a smart, centralized platform that curates, summarizes, and visualizes the latest developments in AI from top platforms like **GitHub**, **Hugging Face**, and **ArXiv**.

+**THE LINK TO OUR WEBSITE IS:** https://gotoaigen.onrender.com/

+PLease wait for 15-30 sec for the website to open as it goes to sleep mode.
+(We are currently working on it)

 ---

 ## 📽 Preview